Thermography and Home Inspections

 ● non-typical supply air duct leaks or blockages

-● active moisture problems (ie, roof, exterior wall/building envelope, and plumbing leaks)
+● active moisture problems (ie, damp surfaces from roof, exterior wall/building envelope, and plumbing leaks)

 ● inadequate/non-existent or significantly compromised insulation